 Office of Management & Budget Category Performance Measures Description Goal Statement New Grants Identified Includes the number of new grant opportunities from all sources identified by Grants Management.
 Provide County departments with grant opportunities that Grants Management has identified as being compatible to their mission and programs.
 Government Efficiency % Board Trans Proc On Time Represents the percentage of Board Transfers that were processed by OMB between the deadline for OMB submission and the deadline for County Attorney submission.
 A Board Transfer is the transfer of funds from one expense line to another (e.g. salary to general expense).
 Board Transfers require Legislature approval.
 Efficiently manage the Board Transfer process to effectively meet submission deadlines.
-Government Efficiency % GAIFs Processed On Time Information Form) processed within 5 business Efficiently manage the GAIF process so that the development of grant applications and, in some case, the submission of Supplemental Appropriations are not delayed.
+Government Efficiency % GAIFs Processed On Time Shows the percent of GAIFs (Grant Application Information Form) processed within 5 business days.
+A GAIFs must be completed by departments for all new grant submissions and renewals prior to the submission of the application.
+It enables OMB to determine the impact of the grant on the budget.
+Efficiently manage the GAIF process so that the development of grant applications and, in some case, the submission of Supplemental Appropriations are not delayed.
 Government Efficiency % Supp Approp Proc On Time Represents the percentage of Supplemental Appropriations that were processed by OMB between the deadline for OMB submission and the deadline for County Attorney submission.
 An appropriation is a legal authorization or allocation that permits officials to incur obligations against and to make expenditures for defined purposes.
 A Supplemental Appropriation is an additional appropriation made by the governing body after the budget year has started.
 Supplemental Appropriations require Legislature approval.
 Efficiently manage the Supplemental Appropriations process to effectively meet submission deadlines.
 Government Efficiency Triad Audits Includes the number of audits to ensure full compliance by Triad in Risk Management directives in worker's compensation claim handling.
-The audits include review of bills to claims, review of filing appropriate forms, and meeting County claim's special instructions.
-The audits will help determine actual exposures, the tracking of aggregates, the forecasting of future costs and the evaluation of performance.
+The audits include review of bills to claims, review of filing appropriate forms, meeting County claim's special instructions, and adequate reserving practices.
+The audits will help determine actual exposures as they relate to the adequacy of reserves, the tracking of aggregates, the forecasting of future costs and the evaluation of performance.
 Conduct periodic On and Offsite Triad Audits throughout the year.

-Office of Management & Budget Performance Measures 2014 Actual 2015 Actual 2016 Target 2016 June YTD Actual 2017 Target New Grants Identified 141 87 132 22 120 % Board Trans Proc On Time 100% 100% 100% 100% 100% % GAIFs Processed On Time 100% 100% 100% 100% 100% % Supp Approp Proc On Time 100% 100% 100% 100% 100% Triad Audits 64 59 72 27 60
+Office of Management & Budget Performance Measures 2015 Actual 2016 Actual 2017 Target 2017 June YTD Actual 2018 Target New Grants Identified 87 131 120 40 100 % Board Trans Proc On Time 100% 100% 100% 100% 100% % GAIFs Processed On Time 100% 100% 100% 100% 100% % Supp Approp Proc On Time 100% 100% 100% 100% 100% Triad Audits 59 55 60 28 52